wayneparrott/ezar-compass/README.md

 step-0.
 Download and unzip the ezAR Startup Kit (ver 0.2 or greater) from [ezartech.com](http://ezartech.com

+*Note: the project will automatically install its required plugins.
+The Cordova whitelist and device-orientation plugins will be installed from npm.
+The ezAR VideoOverlay and  Snapshot plugins will be installed from the relative path ../../plugins/ directory.
+If the ezAR plugins are not at that location please edit the config.xml with the proper location of the plugins.*

 step-1.
-The ezAR Startup Kit or greater includes 3 plugins.
-         From the commandline add the ezAR VideoOverlay and Snapshot plugins to the project as follows:

-        cordova plugin add <filePathToEzARStartupKit>/plugins/com.ezartech.ezar.videooverlay
-        cordova plugin add <filePathToEzARStartupKit>/plugins/com.ezartech.snapshot

-step-2.
-Add the Cordova device-orientation plugin to provide access to the compass

-        cordova plugin add cordova-plugin-device-orientation

-step-3.
 Add your target platform(s) to the project

         cordova platform add ios